ARMmbed/mbed-tools/docs/howto/mbed-tools-howto.md

     This generates two files in the build output directory (`cmake_build` in this example): HEX and BIN.

 1. Drag and drop the generated file to your board.

+## Mbed OS Configuration and building the project

+We can use a single command which will configure (set up your target and toolchain) and build the project.

+    1. To build and configure:

+    ```
+    mbed-tools build -m <target> -t <toolchain>
+    ```
+    - -t: The toolchain you are using to build your app
+    - -m: A build target for an Mbed-enabled device

+    Example for FRDM-K64F and GCC:

+    ```
+    mbed-tools build -m K64F -t GCC_ARM
+    ```

+    1. To perform an iterative build on previously configured target:

+    ```
+    mbed-tools build
+    ```

 ## Logging